Clark County Heritage Center

 The Clark County Heritage Center is a Romanesque architecture-style building in central Springfield, Ohio, United States.
-Originally built for the city's offices in 1890, it is now the location of the Clark County Historical Society (founded in 1897), which includes a museum, research library and archives.
+Originally built for the city's offices in 1890, it was replaced in 1979 with the current Springfield City Hall and is now the location of the Clark County Historical Society (founded in 1897), which includes a museum, research library and archives.
 The building has been listed on the National Register of Historic Places.